tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 parameters and Segment-Routing (SR) segments parameters can be associated with the FA link and advertised throughout the network.

-Once advertised in the network using a suitable link state protocol (such as OSPF, ISIS or BGP-LS), other LSR(s) in the network can use the FA TE link(s) as well as possibly other normal TE link(s) when performing path computation and/or when specifying the desired explicit path.
+Once advertised in the network using a suitable protocols that support carrying link state information, such as OSPF, ISIS or BGP Link State (LS)), other LSR(s) in the network can use the FA TE link(s) as well as possibly other normal TE link(s) when performing path computation and/or when specifying the desired explicit path.

 Though the concepts discussed in this document are specific to MPLS technology, these are also extensible to other dataplane technologies - e.g. SRv6.